 Before we can optimize the energy savings from retrofits, we need to simplify the process.
 A typical building retrofit involves at least 10 steps.
 In addition, our research indicates that each year, only about one percent of buildings may be reaching even current code levels through retrofits – but we don’t have 100 years to address the problem.
-We aim to improve the number of buildings that complete the process, while reducing time and costs.
+We aim to increase the number of buildings that complete retrofits, while reducing time and costs.

-- 101-level Retrofit Guidance: Creating much-needed basic guidance for targeted owner groups on how to execute retrofits.
+- Creating a much-needed 101-level guidance for targeted owner groups on how to execute retrofits.

-- New York City Energy and Water Use 2013 Report:
+- NYC Energy and Water Use 2013 Report